-Early Notables of the Cherriss family (pre 1700)
+Early Notables of the Cherriss family

-Another 16 words (1 lines of text) are included under the topic Early Cherriss Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cherriss Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cherriss family to the New World and Oceana
+Migration of the Cherriss family

 Some of the first settlers of this family name or some of its variants were: settlers, who arrived along the eastern seaboard, from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.